k-guo/collect-aws-vpc-cloudwatch-stats/README.md

 ### Script Configuration:

-Script configuration can be found in metrics.yaml.
+Script configuration (i.e. Min/Max/Average, etc) can be found in metrics.yaml.

 1. period - This is the period of the metrics to fetch.
 The default period is 5 minutes (300 seconds).
 This can be modified but note the below API limitations when modifying this value